ajanin/bash_tutorial/tutorial.md

 ```

 ::: aside
-Aside: Most Bash commands print out help if you call them with `-h` or sometimes `--help`.
+Most Bash commands print out help if you call them with `-h` or sometimes `--help`.
 Try it out with `gunzip` and `wc`!
 More complete help can usually be found in their man pages by calling e.g. `man wc`.
 :::

 Doing it in two lines is fine, but we can do better!
 (This will be a recurring theme.)